kaashkukrejaa/SpringBootIMDBModel/README.md

 4. The current average rating is displayed along with each film and thus needs to be retrievable.

+This repository adheres to java best practices and SOLID principles to ensure high-quality, maintainable and extensible code.

 ## Installation

 To install this application, follow these steps: